Alamao4523/CERBERUS-AGI/README.md

 🧠 AI Mode

-# 🌉 AI Integration — Giving AI “Eyes & Hands”
+# 🌉 AI Integration — Giving AI “Eyes & Hands”:

 CERBERUS acts as a kinetic bridge 🌉 between iOS and AI systems.
 With a key difference from other tools, it will do it exactly as a human.